stepanataccolade/docsv2/sources/autodeploy-to-ebs.md

 - You have an S3 bucket on AWS to upload artifacts required to deploy the application.
 This S3 bucket needs to be accessible by the EBS application.

-**Next Steps:**
+**Next Steps**

-- Go to your source repository on Github or Bitbucket and add a JSON file called ```Dockerrun.aws.json``` (case-sensitive) to the root of the repo.
+Go to your source repository on Github or Bitbucket and add a JSON file called `Dockerrun.aws.json` (case-sensitive) to the root of the repo.
 For the purpose of this document, I will use this [sample project](https://github.com/lekhab/sample-radar-ui-ebs/).
 This is a public project.
 Feel free to fork the project and walk through the example with me on your EBS environment.

 For Public images, use the example below.
-Replace the ```ContainerPort``` with your Container Port number.
+Replace the `ContainerPort` with your Container Port number.

 ```
   {